yonghangzhou/AKGE/README.md

 # AKGE
 ## Introduction

-Attentive Graph Neural Network (AGNN) is a new recommendation framework tailored to knowledge graph-based personalized recommendation.
-Built upon the graph neural network framework, AGNN explicitly models the semantics encoded in KGs with expressive subgraphs to provide better recommendation with side information.
+Attentive Knowledge Graph Embedding (AKGE) is a new recommendation framework tailored to knowledge graph-based personalized recommendation.
+Built upon the graph neural network framework, AKGE exploits the semantics and topology encoded in KGs with expressive subgraphs to provide better recommendation with side information.

 ## Environment Requirement
 + Python 2.7